Skip to content

 Permissions

-By default all plugin commands are blocked and cannot be accessed.
-You must define a list of permissions in your capabilities configuration.
+By default all potentially dangerous plugin commands and scopes are blocked and cannot be accessed.
+You must modify the permissions in your capabilities configuration to enable these.

 {